itseduardoramos/School-System/README.md

 # University System
 I learnt from Edubook that I need to go slow but safe, and I'm proud of following that rule in this project.
-This is a univerity system developed in ReactJs, JavaScript and Google Firebase (STILL IN DEVELOPING).
+This is a university system developed in ReactJs, JavaScript and Google Firebase (STILL IN DEVELOPING).

 University System funcionalities:
 - As a student, you can see your grades, rate your teachers (the way they explain the topics, knowledge, if they stop to explain topics that may be difficult for some students, etc).